backyard birds with bird feeders is one way to watch birds in your backyard.

 If you want to give the more daring a chance for the upcoming season, put it out before the birds return from their migration.

+2. Are your bird homes located in the best place?
 Try changing the location.
 It may be too close to your bird feeders, other bird houses, or you!

 Many people only think of putting out bird feeders for attracting backyard birds to their yards.